southwick-associates/salicprep/README.md

 # salicprep

-A Southwick internal package for preparing agency data; salicprep includes template code and functions for standardizing license data.
-It extends [salic](https://southwick-associates.github.io/salic/) to provide a more generic workflow that isn't tied to dashboard production.
+An R package that includes functions for preparing state license data.
+It also includes documentation for the preparation step of national/regional dashboards, and works in conjunction with  [package salic](https://southwick-associates.github.io/salic/) for this use case.

+## Dashboad Documentation

 ## Installation